maefae/reading-notes/class-06.md

 [Understanding the problem domain is the hardest part of programming](http://simpleprogrammer.com/2013/07/15/understanding-the-problem-domain-is-the-hardest-part-of-programming)

 [What’s the difference between primitive values and object references in JavaScript?](https://betterprogramming.pub/intermediate-javascript-whats-the-difference-between-primitive-values-and-object-references-e863d70677b)

+# Things I wanna know about
+How is the DOM and an object used in real life situations?